For the month of June 2020, keep sugar intake down with good food choices at each meal!

 The first step to reducing daily added sugar consumption is finding out where the added sugar is in the diet and monitoring how much you are consuming.
 Then, it is time to make a decision about how much added sugar you choose to have and when you choose to have it, with the aim to limit intake to 6 teaspoons (25g) per day.

 The next step is important: learn to read food labels and be aware of the quality of what you are eating and drinking.
 Make better food choices when shopping and cooking, and teach yourself to be less dependent on added sugar and the processed foods it comes in.
 By learning how to choose and use whole foods, you will feel good!

 To take your health journey and nutrition education further, consider signing up for our 30-Day Kick Start program.

 Sugar has many different names and comes in many forms.
 It’s also highly addictive: the more we eat it, the more we want.

-The World Health Organization recommends 6 teaspoons or less of added sugar a day for optimal health.
+The World Health Organization recommends 6 teaspoons (25g) or less of added or free sugar per day for optimal health.
 One teaspoon equals around 4 grams of sugar.

 Generally, sugar in food is either naturally occurring or has been added during manufacture or preparation.

-Wholefoods - food that has not been significantly refined or processed, such as beans, fruits and vegetables - may have naturally occurring sugars, such as fructose in fruit and lactose in dairy products.
+Whole food - food that has not been significantly refined or processed, such as legumes, fruits and vegetables - may have naturally occurring sugars, such as fructose in fruit and lactose in dairy products.

-The naturally occurring sugar in wholefoods is not counted as part of the recommended 6 teaspoons or less of added sugar per day.
+The naturally occurring sugar in whole foods, such as fruit and dairy, is not counted as part of the recommended 6 teaspoons or less of added sugar per day.

-Added sugars, also known as free sugars, refers to a refined sugar or sweetener ingredient added to food or drink products, as well as honey, syrups and fruit juice.
+Added sugars and free sugars refer to a refined sugar or sweetener ingredient added to food or drink products, as well as honey, syrups and fruit juice.